PennyLaneAI/pennylane/doc/code/qml_pulse.rst

     >>> ParametrizedEvolution(wires=[0, 1])

 The initial :class:`~.ParametrizedEvolution` does not have parameters defined, and so will not have a matrix defined.
-To obtain an :class:`~.Operator` with a matrix, it must be passed parameters and a time interval:
+To obtain an :class:`~.Operator` with a matrix, we have to pass parameters and a time interval:

 .. code-block:: python